-When parent(s)/carer(s) wish to request a holiday under exceptional circumstances, an Application for Leave of Absence form must be completed and returned to the school office.
+When parent(s)/carer(s) wish to request a holiday under exceptional circumstances, an 'Absence Request' form must be completed and returned to the school office.
 If the head teacher refuses a request for term time leave and the child is still taken out of school this will be recorded on a child's attendance as 'Unauthorised absence' and parents may be issued with a penalty notice.